- 1 INTRODUCTION:

 - 10 BIBLIOGRAPHY / REFERENCE :

-Undesirable situations that exist in the Macro-Economy, largely because one or more of the macroeconomic goals are not satisfactorily attained.
+Undesirable situations that exist in the Macro-Economy, mainly because one or more of the macroeconomic goals are not satisfactorily attained.
 The primary problems are unemployment, inflation, and stagnant growth.
 Macroeconomic theories are designed to explain why these problems emerge and to recommend corrective policies.
+That’s why in this project we will talk about List of Macro-Economics Problems of Indian Economy and will Comment on Them in Brief

 Macroeconomic problems arise when the Macro-Economy does not satisfactorily achieve the goals of full employment, stability, and economic growth.
-Unemployment results when the goal of full employment is not achieved.
+Unemployment results when the purpose of full work is not met.
 Inflation exists when the economy falls short of the stability goal.
 These problems are caused by too little or too much demand for gross production.
-Unemployment results from too little demand and inflation emerge with too much demand.
+Unemployment results from too small application, and inflation emerges with too much need.
 Stagnant growth means the economy is not adequately attaining the economic growth goal.
 Each of these situations is problematic because society is less well off than it would be by reaching the goals

 AIMS AND OBJECTIVES :